wellle/context.vim/README.md

 Note: This is likely to happen if you have many `else if` conditions or many `case` statements within a `switch`.

-TODO: update this. new: -1 to disable joining (was 0 before), 0 is like 1, but without ellipsis (kinda was 2 before)
 ```vim
 let g:context_max_join_parts = 5
 ```